Course Code: GES153

-Learn the CMS and outpatient prospective payment system, as well as the CMS and inpatient prospective payment system.
-You’ll also cover inpatient coding and receive an introduction to ICD-10-PCS.
+Learn about the CMS and outpatient prospective payment system, as well as the CMS and inpatient prospective payment system.
+The lesson will also cover inpatient coding and receive an introduction to ICD-10-PCS.

 Lindsay-Anne McDonald Jenkins, CPC, COC, CPC-I, CMPA, CANPC, CIRCC, RN, CRNA (retired), has more than 30 years of experience in health care working as a Certified Registered Nurse Anesthetist (CRNA).
 Her CRNA work involved open heart, neurological, and thoracic anesthesia.
 After retirement from anesthesia, Ms. Jenkins worked as a coder and consultant for a physician billing company.
 While developing a passion for coding, she became a coding instructor and has taught many classes for CPC® certification.
 Ms. Jenkins has reviewed coding and text for AAPC, edited numerous books on physician coding, and has spoken to coding groups and physicians.

 Krishna Kant, COC, is a Coding Coach in the Education Department at AAPC.
 He joined AAPC in 2014 and has been coaching students enrolled in AAPC's on-line Distance Learning classes including Medical Terminology, COC & CPC certification courses.
 He is a proud military veteran having served for 15 years in the Navy.
 He has worked for 14 years in the US Healthcare Industry and spent 10 years of his healthcare career in medical transcription.